rehierl/node-tree-outliner/3-0-0-design-1.md

 associate a sectioning node with its own section.

 Obviously, and as far as possible, an algorithm needs to be able to treat all sectioning nodes alike.
-Associating one type of sectioning nodes with their own section, but not sectioning nodes of another type, would be bad.
-That is, because this would require to always add additional logic with regards to the different types of sectioning nodes.
+That is, because associating one type of sectioning nodes with their own section, but not sectioning nodes of another type, would make it necessary to add additional logic with regards to the different types of sectioning nodes.

-If any sectioning node would have to be associated with its own section, then no section would ever be truly empty.
+If all sectioning nodes would have to be associated with their own section, then no section would ever be absolutely empty.
 That is, because any section would then always contain at least its own sectioning node.
-Because of that, additional logic would be required to determine if a section contains meaningful content or not.
+And because of that, additional logic would always be necessary to determine if a section contains meaningful content or not.

-**TODO**
-Note that more reasons will follow, which better explain why sectioning nodes must not be associated with their own sections.
-For the moment, it is easier to simply assume that this is how it has to be.
+Note that more explanations will follow, which explain from additional perspectives, why sectioning nodes must not be associated with their own sections.
+For the moment, it helps to simply accept that this is how it has to be.

 **CLARIFICATION**
-Any sectioning node must be associated with sections that are declared by presequent sectioning nodes.
+Any sectioning node must only be associated with presequent sections (i.e. those that are declared by presequent sectioning nodes).

-**TODO**
-descendants, if sibling is first node
+If a sectioning node does not belong to the section it declares, then sectioning nodes need to have a purpose inside of presequent sections.
+For the moment, that purpose can be understood to connect presequent sections with declared sections.

 <!-- ======================================================================= -->
 ## The root node